CSC207-2022F-UofT/course-project-Schedule-6---Remodel/README.md

 ## Event
 ### Functions
 * `create()`
-- Creates an instance of Event
+    * Creates an instance of Event
 * `loadEvents()`
-- Fetches & Loads existing events in the DataBase
+    * Fetches & Loads existing events in the DataBase
 ## Import
 ### Functions
 * `create()`
+    * Creates events based on the imported Ics file
 ## Task
 ### Functions
 * `create()`